 Amazon: Hardback and e-book

-In Playing Piano in a Brothel, author Terry Frei follows up on '77: Denver, the Broncos and a Coming of Age.
+In Playing Piano in A Brothel, author Terry Frei follows up on '77: Denver, the Broncos and a Coming of Age.

 As he did in '77 and earlier books, Frei combines reporting, historical research, memoir, and opinion, taking readers behind the scenes of some very high-profile events and settings as he displays his abilities to observe, to explore, and, perhaps most important, to listen.
+(The title is a bit of an inside joke.)

 As the son of a longtime major college and National Football League coach, Frei has a unique perspective of an observer of sports from several angles.
 Here, he opens with a blunt and unsparing assessment of the state of contemporary sports journalism that might cause some in his business to wince, but many to nod in emphatic agreement.
 After establishing the context, Frei discusses his experiences and the diverse characters he has encountered since he was a green sportswriter during that initial Broncos season of glory in 1977.
 From football, those figures include 2010 Hall of Fame inductees Jerry Rice and Emmitt Smith; the father-son combination of Jack and John Elway; and renowned college coaches Lou Holtz and Nick Saban.
 In a section that follows up on his Third Down and a War to Go, Frei tells the story of two additional World War II-era college football teams whose players met on the field, then went off to serve -- many of them in combat, many of them heroically, and one of them as a trailblazing member of the Tuskegee Airmen.